Texas to New Jersey Car Shipping (2026 Cost Guide)

 - Vehicle size and type: Larger and heavier vehicles cost more to ship.
 Your car’s dimensions and weight will directly influence the price of transporting it from Texas to New Jersey.

-- Distance and route: The route from Texas to New Jersey is about 1,740 miles.
-Costs grow with longer trips due to the increased fuel and labor required.
+- Distance and route: The trip from Texas to New Jersey covers roughly 1,740 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 New Jersey vehicle regulations you need to know